 Sure, it might hurt our ego and deflate our email list numbers when people unsubscribe, but frankly, who cares?
 It’s not about the number of email subscribers.
 It’s about how engaged they are.
 How likely they are to give a damn about what we’re saying.
 Don't buy into the email list size hype.

-I don’t want to continue paying for, and sending email to, a bunch of people who don’t want my emails.
+I don’t want to continue paying for and sending emails to many people who don’t want my emails.

 Therefore: It’s okay if folks unsubscribe.
 You don’t want uninterested people taking up space on your list.
 It’ll mean your email service is: